GMLC-TDC/helics-ns3/README.md

 ## Installation

 Clone a copy of this repository into a folder named `helics` in the ns-3 `contrib` directory.
-The module directory name *must* be helics, otherwise the ns-3 build system will be confused.
+The module directory name *must* be `helics`, otherwise the ns-3 build system will be confused.

 ```bash
 cd ns-3-dev/